2016 Saskatchewan Roughriders season

-The 2016 Saskatchewan Roughriders season was the 59th season for the team in the Canadian Football League and their 107th season overall.
+The 2016 Saskatchewan Roughriders season was the 59th season for the team in the Canadian Football League (CFL) and their 107th season overall.
 The Roughriders finished in fifth place in the West Division with a 5–13 record and missed the playoffs for the second straight year.

 The Roughriders improved upon their 3–15 record from 2015, but were eliminated from the playoffs three days after recording their fourth win, making this the second straight season that the Roughriders missed the playoffs.
 For the fourth consecutive season, the club held their training camp at Griffiths Stadium in Saskatoon with the main camp beginning on May 29.
 In week 16 on October 10, 2016, the Roughriders were officially eliminated from post-season contention, after the Montreal Alouettes lost to the Edmonton Eskimos.

 Offseason

 CFL draft

 The 2016 CFL draft took place on May 10, 2016.
 The Roughriders had seven selections in the eight-round draft, including the first overall selection following a league-worst 3–15 record in 2015.